vanderlee/coverflow/README.md

 jQuery Coverflow
 ================
-Version 1.2.0
+Version 1.3.0

-Copyright &copy; 2013-2015 Martijn van der Lee (http://martijn.vanderlee.com).
+Copyright &copy; 2013-2016 Martijn van der Lee (http://martijn.vanderlee.com).
 MIT Open Source license applies.

 Yet another jQuery Coverflow widget.

 Features
 --------
-*	Separate CSS
 *	Keyboard interaction using the cursor keys, Home, End, Page Up and Page Down.
+*	Focusable
 *	Click on a picture to move it to focus.
 *	Uses CSS3 transformations if supported by browser, otherwise gracefully degrades.
 *	Events for changing the focus, selecting and confirming (clicking on the picture in focus).